 • Cool off beets under cold running water for a few seconds, drain them and then add a little bit more cold water until safe to handle.
 The goal is to remove beets from hot Instant Pot to cool off faster.

-• Peel beets by holding a paper towel and scrubbing beets with it over the bowl or sink.
-Peel should slide right off.
-People sometimes use gloves to avoid getting the red colour on their hands, however, I am not a fan of using plastic gloves for environmental reasons.
+People sometimes use gloves to avoid getting the red color on their hands, however, I am not a fan of using plastic gloves for environmental reasons.
 You can compost paper right with the last peels.

 Tips for Best Results